darraghd493/WasdInfo/README.md

 # How to build

 To build this, you will need to install PyInstaller.
 This can be done with `pip` (apart from Python) by doing `pip install pyinstaller`.
 Once you have done this simply run `pyinstaller cli.py --name WasdInfo --icon icon.ico --noconfirm --noconsole --onefile` and you should have compiled the Python application.

+## Automation
+The automation for building has been removed for now.